11 great off-the-beaten-path places to visit in Japan

 Thousand Tori Shrine in Taketa

-Taketa is a small town, surrounded by many waterfalls, the most famous are Harajiri (or Bungo-ono), but there are many more around.
-In town, there’s a jaw-dropping thousand-tori shrine (the kind of shrines where the hundreds of tori gate form a tunnel, like to ones in Kyoto), this is not even mentioned in the tourist guides, but is maybe the most beautiful shrine we saw in Japan.
+In town, there’s a jaw-dropping thousand-tori shrine (the kind where hundreds of tori gates form a tunnel, like the ones in Kyoto), which isn’t even mentioned in the tourist guides but is maybe the most beautiful shrine we saw in Japan.

-Mt.
-Aso is again a spectacular volcano, the highest in Kyushu, a paradise for hikers and mountain lovers.
+Mt Aso is again a spectacular volcano, the highest in Kyushu, a paradise for hikers and mountain lovers.
 The whole area is, needless to say, full of hot springs.

 9 – Hirayu and Okuhida Hot Springs